Data Breach Threats

 Stealer Logs on the Dark Web: What You Need to Know

 The consequences of this readily available arsenal are severe.
-In September 2022, Uber experienced a data breach, likely facilitated by stolen credentials purchased on the dark web.
+Earlier this year, Snowflake experienced a data breach, which was executed by leveraging stealer logs available on the dark web.
 This incident, like countless others, highlights the significant vulnerability corporations face due to the proliferation of stealer logs.

 With the barrier to entry for cybercrime effectively lowered, organizations and individuals alike must remain vigilant.
 This is why we’ve decided to take a closer look at stealer logs on the deep and dark web.